-OData markup (resource identifiers, type, etag and Links Property) are ignored on Update.
+OData annotations (resource identifiers, type, etaq and Links Property) are ignored on Update.

-6.4.4.2.
+6.4.4.4.
 Replace (PUT)

 The PUT method is used to completely replace a resource.
-Properties omitted from the request body, required by the resource definition, or normally supplied by the Service may be added by the Service to the resulting resource.
+Properties omitted from the request body, required by the resource definition, or normally supplied by the Service, may be added by the Service to the resulting resource.
+When the replace operation is successful, the response may contain a representation of the resource after the replacement was done as described in Success responses to modification requests.

-- Services may support the PUT method to replace a resource in whole.
-If a service does not implement this method, status code 405 shall be returned. - Services may return a representation of the resource after any server-side transformations in the body of the response. - Services may reject requests which do not include properties required by the resource definition (schema). - Services should return status code 405 if the client specifies a PUT request against a Resource Collection. - The PUT operation should be idempotent in the absence of outside changes to the resource, with the possible exception that ETAG values may change as the result of this operation.
+- Services may support the PUT method to replace a resource in whole. - If a service does not implement this method, a status code 405 shall be returned. - Services may reject requests which do not include properties required by the resource definition (schema). - Services should return status code 405 if the client specifies a PUT request against a Resource Collection. - The PUT operation should be idempotent in the absence of outside changes to the resource, with the possible exception that ETAG values may change as the result of this operation.

-6.4.4.3.
+6.4.4.5.
 Create (POST)